AbhiJadav/Operating-Systems/README.md

 # Operating-Systems
-This repository contains work I have done in my Operating System course.
+This repository contains practice work I have done in my Operating System course.